HSE-LAMBDA/ai4material_design/docs/CONSTRUCTOR.md

-# Reproducing "Sparse representation for machine learning the properties of defects in 2D materials"
+# Reproducing "Sparse representation for machine learning the properties of defects in 2D materials" on the Constructor Research Platform
 ## Setting up the environment
 Packages are installed out-of-the-box.
 The terminal commands in the general documentation often assume the working folder to be `ai4material_design`, `cd` to it if needed.
 By default, WanDB integration is disabled, to optionally enable it, set you WanDB API key in [`scripts/Rolos/wandb_config.sh`](../scripts/Rolos/wandb_config.sh), commit and push.
 Note that if you add collaborators to your project, they will have access to your API key.
 ## Workflow important note